HugoMatilla/hugomatilla.com/src/content/web/projects/eDreams.md

 <p/>
 &nbsp;

-Currently, I am a Senior Android Developer at eDreams ODIGEO where I joined a team of 20 Android Developers building the multibrand android app at one of the biggest Online Tourist Agencies in the world.
+I was a Senior Android Developer at eDreams ODIGEO where I joined a team of 20 Android Developers building the multibrand android app at one of the biggest Online Tourist Agencies in the world.

 <p/>